Turtilla/lt2222-v22-a2/notes.md

 ### Part 1
 For implementing randomness in the sample_lines() function I made use of the [random](https://docs.python.org/3/library/random.html) module from the Python Standard Library.
 Using the randint() function from that module, I generate a number Y from 0 to X, where X is the total number of lines minus the desired number of lines.
 Then I use that generated number Y to be the start of the slice, and that number Y plus the desired number of lines as the end. _Note that the constraint on generating the number Y is due to it otherwise potentially leading to an IndexError if Y + desired number of lines exceeded the length of the file, so to say._

+### Part 3
+I just wanted to remark here that I shuffled the samples before putting them in the dataframe (but after having based the columns on them).
+I wanted to do this to avoid any bias resulting from the fact that they come in the order in which they were found in the text.
+Since I only shuffle the order of the vectors and not their contents, they still represent the same samples, it is just the order of the samples that is changed.

 ### Part 6
 In this part I got the following results while running the script through the notebook on the mltgpu server - but of course there is randomness to it so the results cannot be repeated.
+These results can be found in the python notebook in the repo.

 >For the model SVC(kernel='linear') the following scores were obtained:
 >	precision = 0.532258064516129
 >	recall = 0.039663461538461536